coditera/EducationContent/CodingWithMinecraft/unit_6/lesson_B.md

 # Activity: Zombie Pig

 ## Step 1
 Make a function.
-Click the Advanced tab on the Toolbox to display more Toolbox categories.
+Click the Advanced tab on the Toolbox to display more Toolbox categories test.

 Name this function **zombiepig**, and click **Ok**.